Easy Sausage Balls

-You'll love these delicious 4-ingredient easy holiday sausage balls!
-Based on the original sausage ball recipe by the Bisquick company, these little pops of savory are perfect for a quick and easy holiday appetizer!
+Inspired by the original sausage ball recipe by the Bisquick company, these little pops of savory are perfect for a quick and easy game day, tailgate party, brunch or holiday appetizer!
 Serve them by themselves or with savory cheddar cheese wafers!
+They’re great for brunch or breakfast, too!

-Some folks call these "3-2-1" Sausage balls because of the original recipe which calls for 3 cups Bisquick, 2 cups cheese and 1 pound of sausage.
-This recipe is similar, only I add a little ground pepper.
+Some folks call these “3-2-1” Bisquick Sausage balls or “Jimmy Dean Sausage Balls” because the original and classic recipe calls for 3 cups Bisquick biscuit mix, 2 cups cheese and 1 pound of sausage.

 - Bisquick Baking Mix